 Trent International Program (TIP)

-The TIP has a strong and proud history of commitment to internationalizing undergraduate education and has been a leader in Canada for providing personalized support to international students.
+TIP has a strong and proud history of commitment to internationalizing undergraduate education.
+It has been a leader in Canada in providing personalized support to international students.
 TIP offers an exciting opportunity for students from many countries to live and study together in a truly global community.
 They provide service, support, information and a sense of home to many international students.

 Fleming College International Student Services

-The Fleming College International Education Office has staff that will assist international students with orientation, immigration, housing, academic, medical and banking requirements.
+Fleming College International Education office assists international students with orientation, immigration, housing, academic, medical and banking requirements.